wirl-ice/iceberg-beacon-track-database-tools/python/README.md

 **2. Beacon Spec CSV file**

-This file contains the valid ranges of the data, used for cleaning
+This file contains the valid ranges of the data, used for purging

 ## Usage